 The Temptation Of Jesus

-Getting back to Jesus' temptations.
-I find his situation comparable to Job's experience, in which a blameless man finds himself at the mercy of a deal struck between God and Satan, in which every temptation experienced by Job was at the express allowance of God (though not directly from God).
+Getting back to Jesus' temptations, I find his situation comparable to Job's experience, in that a blameless man finds himself at the mercy of a deal struck between God and Satan, in which every temptation experienced by Job was at the express allowance of God (though not directly from God).

 The Lord said to Satan, “Very well, then, everything he has is in your power, but on the man himself do not lay a finger.”
 Then Satan went out from the presence of the Lord.

-Would such a dialogue have been similar to what we read of in the book of Job?
+Would such dialogue have been similar to what we read of in the book of Job?

 God loves to praise the devotions of his children.
 Of Job, he'd asked Satan, “Have you considered my servant Job, that there is none like him on earth, a blameless and upright man, one who fears God and shuns evil?”